atabegruslan/Tourist-Blog-Cake3/README.md

 ## Admin Backside

-To manage users and to assign countries to continents
+I decided that only admin can manage users and assign countries to continents.

 ### Make Plugin